-The 21th International Conference on Knowledge Engineering and Knowledge Management is with all aspects of eliciting, acquiring, modeling and managing knowledge, and its role in the construction of knowledge-intensive systems and services for the semantic web, knowledge management, e-business, natural language processing, intelligent information integration, and so on.
+The 21th International Conference on Knowledge Engineering and Knowledge Management concerns all aspects of eliciting, acquiring, modeling and managing knowledge, and the role of knowledge in the construction of systems and services for the semantic web, knowledge management, e-business, natural language processing, intelligent information integration, and so on.

-The special theme of this year’s EKAW is “Knowledge and AI”.
-We are indeed calling for papers that describe algorithms, tools, methodologies, and applications that exploit the interplay between knowledge and Artificial Intelligence techniques for knowledge discovery, modelling and managing, as well as papers that jointly exploit knowledge which is implicitly included in data (e.g., in learned models) and explicitly represented (e.g., in conceptual models).
+The special theme of EKAW 2018 is “Knowledge and AI”.
+We are indeed calling for papers that describe algorithms, tools, methodologies, and applications that exploit the interplay between knowledge and Artificial Intelligence techniques, with a special emphasis on knowledge discovery.

 EKAW 2018 will put a special emphasis on the importance of Knowledge Engineering and Knowledge Management with the help of AI as well as for AI.

 The proceedings of the research track will be published by Springer Verlag in the Lecture Notes in Artificial Intelligence series.

 Research and in-use papers are eligible for the Bob Wielinga Best Paper Award sponsored by Springer that will award a prize of 1,000 euros to the best paper of the main track.

 EKAW 2018 welcomes papers dealing with theoretical, methodological, experimental, and application-oriented aspects of knowledge engineering and knowledge management.

 In particular, but not exclusively, we solicit papers about methods, tools and methodologies on the following topics: